svsticky/sadserver/docs/deployment-new-production.md

 the new server and the changes to the DNS zones have propagated.

-After this has all finished, we can delete the temporary DNS record on `new-prod.svsticky.nl` and we can point another DNS name in the new DNS zone to the old server (e.g. `old.svsticky.nl`), to keep it available for a while as backup.
-We should update the site names in its webserver accordingly, and disable Koala entirely, so users don't enter data when they arrive there because of DNS caching.
+After this has all finished, we can delete the temporary DNS record on `new-prod.svsticky.nl` and we can point another DNS name to the old server (e.g. `old.svsticky.nl`), to keep it available for a while as backup. **Be sure to disable at least all of the custom systemd timers on the old production server that use external services.** Otherwise they might interfere with the new production environment.
+This includes the backup timers and Certbot's timer.

  [reverse DNS]:https://en.wikipedia.org/wiki/Reverse_DNS_lookup
  [DigitalOcean]:https://cloud.digitalocean.com/dashboard